 Our Animal's Story

 These are not the ferrets you find in your pet store!
 Black-footed ferrets are one of the most endangered mammals in North America.
 ZooAmerica is a display facility for ferrets that are either retired from breeding or are not suitable for release to the wild.
 All of our black-footed ferrets have come from the Smithsonian Conservation Biology Institute (SCBI) in Front Royal, VA.
 We currently house 2 ferrets.
-Orianthi is a female and she was born at SCBI in 2011.
-She arrived at ZooAmerica in 2013.
-Elson is a male and he was born at the Cheyenne Mountain Zoo in 2011.
-He was transferred to Louisville, and then to Front Royal before he arrived at ZooAmerica in 2015.
+Haymitch arrived at ZooAmerica in August of 2018 and was born May 5, 2014.
+Yessiree's birthdate is May 25, 2015 and he arrived at ZooAmerica in October of 2018.